feathersjs/docs/cookbook/authentication/anonymous.md

 # Anonymous authentication

 Anonymous authentication can be allowed by creating a [custom strategy](../../api/authentication/strategy.md) that returns the `params` that you would like to use to identify an authenticated user.
+In case there is a previously logged in user through a realtime transport, it's a good idea to explicitly set `params.user` to null.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "JavaScript"